eclipse-che/blog/_posts/2021-07-08-backup-restore-che-installation.md

 ### Internal vs external backup server

-When all data for backup is gathered into a snapshot, then it is encrypted and send to a backup server.
+When all data for backup is gathered into a snapshot, then it is encrypted and sent to a backup server.
 The backup server should be set up beforehand and be accessible from within the cluster.
 This step requires choosing the backup server type and manual configuration of it.